chartshq/muze/README.md

 ## Documentation

-You can find detailed tutorials, concepts and API references at [muzejs.org/docs](https://muzejs.org/docs).
+You can find detailed tutorials, concepts and API references at our [Documentation](https://muzejs.org/docs/wa/latest/installation/getting-started).

 ## What has changed?